 The name means “beautiful” in Italian

 The adorable mutt named Benji made his movie debut in 1974, the first of several films in the “Benji” series.

-Short for Benjamin, one of the Social Security Administration's top male names for 2020.
+Short for Benjamin, one of the Social Security Administration's top male names in recent years.

 The name of a luxury English automobile, Bentley is a unique dog name reserved for the poshest of pups.